Yikai-Wang/Social-Network-Mining-Based-on-Academic-Literatures/HARP/README.md

+# NOTE!

+Our harp method are based on [this](https://github.com/GTmac/HARP). **However**, we have changed the code a  lot.
+Consequently if you want to use the initial code, you'd better to click the link shows above.

+Below are the usage for the code.

 # HARP
-Code for the AAAI 2018 paper "HARP: Hierarchical Representation Learning for Networks".

 HARP is a meta-strategy to improve several state-of-the-art network embedding algorithms, such as *DeepWalk*, *LINE* and *Node2vec*.

-You can read the preprint of our paper on [Arxiv](https://arxiv.org/abs/1706.07845).

 This code run with Python 2.